 At about 6:30 a.m., Mrs. Whittelsey freed herself from her restraints and rushed to her window.
 “They’ve taken my husband and are robbing the bank,” she screamed.
 “They’re all at the bank!
 Please help my husband!”

 Four days after the heist, the Northampton National Bank hired Pinkerton detectives.
-One month later, they received a note with two stock certificates to prove their authenticity.
+One month later, they received a ransom note for the securities with two stock certificates to prove their authenticity.
 Edson, still trusted by the bank, offered to act as a go-between.

 Nearly a year after the robbery, three of the ringleaders were arrested.
 Edson turned state’s evidence, and the three went to prison.
 The Northampton National Bank never got its cash back, and an estimated 75 depositors lost their money.